kubabartecki/Filmbaza/README.md

 ## To connect with database
 - Find file config.py.sample
-- Copy link in DATABASE_URL field
+- Create new config.py file and paste code there
-- remove .sample extension!
+- Put database link in DATABASE_URL field (config.py)